barbarer/py4e-int/_sources/web/loopingNodes.rst

 parent. ``lst2`` looks for ``user`` elements that are not nested within the top level ``stuff`` element where there are none.

-.. fillintheblank:: webLoop_fill
+.. fillintheblank:: webLoop_fill_rev
     :practice: T
     :casei:

-    In order for Python to find the desired nodes, it is important to include all ______ level elements in the ``findall`` statement expect for the top level element.
+    In order for Python to find the desired nodes, it is important to include all ______ level elements in the ``findall`` statement except for the top level element.

     - :parent: It is important to include all parent level elements.
 These are the outside elements that contain the other elements.
       :.*: Not the children but the _______.